Omitted Labels Induce Nontransitive Paradoxes in Causality

 Abstract

 We explore “omitted label contexts,” in which training data is limited to a subset of the possible labels.
-This setting is standard among specialized human experts or specific focused studies.
-By studying Simpson’s paradox, we observe that ``correct’’ adjustments sometimes require non-exchangeable treatment and control groups.
+This setting is standard among specialized human experts or specific, focused studies.
+By studying Simpson’s paradox, we observe that “correct” adjustments sometimes require non-exchangeable treatment and control groups.
 A generalization of Simpson’s paradox leads us to study networks of conclusions drawn from different contexts, within which a paradox of nontransitivity arises.
 We prove that the space of possible nontransitive structures in these networks exactly corresponds to structures that form from aggregating ranked-choice votes.

 Publication

-To appear in the 4th Conference on Causal Learning and Reasoning (CLeaR)
+4th Conference on Causal Learning and Reasoning (CLeaR)

 Bijan Mazaheri